pip-services/pip-services-docs/content/en/python/data/core/_index.md

 ### Interfaces

 #### [IFilteredPageReader](ifiltered_page_reader)
-Interface for data processing components that can retrieve a page of data items by a filter.
+Interface for data processing components that can retrieve a page of data items by using a filter.

 #### [IFilteredReader](ifiltered_reader)
-Interface for data processing components that can retrieve a list of data items by filter.
+Interface for data processing components that can retrieve a list of data items by using a filter.

 #### [IGetter](igetter)
 Interface for data processing components that can get data items.